DataBytes-Organisation/Project-Echo/Research/Unsupervised Learning/UNSUPERVISED.md

 Convolutional Neural Networks (CNNs) have proven to be powerful tools for image feature extraction.
 By training a CNN on a large dataset, the network learns hierarchical feature representations that can be used as feature vectors.
 You can use pre-trained models like VGG, ResNet, or Inception and extract features from the intermediate layers (e.g., fully connected layers or last convolutional layers) to generate a vector representation of the image.

+#### Hidden Markov Models (HMMs) Features

+In the paper (Bird Species Recognition Using Unsupervised Modeling of Individual Vocalization Elements, 2019) the temporal evolution of features in modells using HMMs.

 Here is an artical on using this idea to feed into clustering:

 https://franky07724-57962.medium.com/using-keras-pre-trained-models-for-feature-extraction-in-image-clustering-a142c6cdf5b1